nuls-io/NIPs/NIPs/NIP-1_NIP Purpose and Guidelines(Last call).md

   Manage and edit NIPs.

-- NULS Council
+- NULS Councilors

-  The NIPs, about to “Final” or “Accepted”, can be rejected by the final decision of the Council via internal voting.
+  The NIPs, about to “Final” or “Accepted”, can be rejected by the final decision of the Councilors via internal voting.

-- NULS Core Developers
+- NULS Technology Community [NTC] Developers

   They are responsible for the audit and code implementation of the Core, Module, NRC Standards and Interface NIPs.